remix-run/remix/docs/pages/stacks.md

 #### Dependency versions

-If you set the any dependencies in package.json to `*`, the Remix CLI will change it to a semver caret of the latest released version:
+If you set any dependencies in package.json to `*`, the Remix CLI will change it to a semver caret of the latest released version:

 ```diff
 -   "remix": "*",